Robinlovelace/cycle-hire-inclusive/README.md

 may be of greater importance in low income areas, where the barriers to buying, storing, repairing, and bike theft will likely be greater.
-A study on barriers to bikeshare on traditionally under-served neighbourhoods in the US (Portland State University et al. 2017, 1) found that some of the most common barriers to bicycling cited by lower-income people of color were issues that bike share could address, such as: not having a bike or related gear (47%); not having a safe place to leave a bike where they need to go (36%); the expense of buying a bike or related gear (41%); and not having a safe place to store a bike at home (32%).
+A study on barriers to bikeshare on traditionally under-served neighbourhoods in the US (Portland State University et al. 2017) found that some of the most common barriers to bicycling cited by lower-income people of color were issues that bike share could address, such as: not having a bike or related gear (47%); not having a safe place to leave a bike where they need to go (36%); the expense of buying a bike or related gear (41%); and not having a safe place to store a bike at home (32%).
 Inequalities related to BSS are directly linked to use and access, and the consequent benefits of accessibility – health.
 <!-- Not sure where this direct quotation ends? -->

-As discussed in the preceding paragraphs, BSS tends to be associated with higher socio-economic groups and higher incomes.
-However, the use of schemes is also dependent on other aspects of social disadvantage.
+There is also evidence from European data suggesting that BSS tends to be associated with higher socio-economic groups and higher incomes.
-Transport for London (TfL 2016), for example, found that casual users generally have lower incomes than annual members, implying that users with higher incomes would make more use of economically beneficial long-term subscriptions.
+Transport for London (TfL 2016), for example, found that casual users of the LCHS generally have lower incomes than annual members, implying that users with higher incomes would make more use of economically beneficial long-term subscriptions.
 Similarly, Ogilvie and Goodman (2012) reported that registered users of the London scheme were more likely living in socio-economically advantaged areas, indicating that they may also have